Skip to main content

 Farmers, farm families, food processors, retailers and all those other agri-food actors, who ensure that fruit is picked, milk is processed, and bread is delivered to our plates every day, experience a number of pressures, including a) productivity pressures, b) environmental and social pressures, c) imbalances of power in the supply chain and d) potential disruption by data driven innovation.

-Sustainable business model innovation: The focus was constructing an approach for collaborative sustainable business model innovation (SCBMI), which supports partners in analyzing their context and designing and evaluating new business models.
-A number of collaborative business model archetypes have become available to the SIPs to be used for inspiration.
-A set of guidelines and training material have been prepared and a number of workshops have taken place to support the SIPs in applying the SCBMI approach.
-Finally, an approach for the valorization of data and digital services has been developed.
+2. Sustainable business model innovation: A key result is an approach for collaborative sustainable business model innovation (SCBMI), which supports agri-food actors in analyzing their context and designing and evaluating new business models.
+Furthermore, an approach for the valorization of data and digital services has been developed.

-The 11 SIPs have been launched and the pilot activities are focused in the co-creation, implementation and testing of different SOIs.
-The SIPs are support in their innovation process through the PIA, where experts representing the 3 core pillars of the SIF are offering guidance to the SIPs’ actors through a number of co-creation workshops and webinars as well as through an online mechanism.
+The 11 SIPs have been launched, engaging the actors of >26 agri-food value chains across 13 (Greece, Italy, France, UK, Germany, Belgium, Spain, Ireland, Slovenia, Cyprus, Netherlands, Serbia and North Macedonia) in the co-creation, implementation and testing of different sustainable innovations.
+The SIPs were supported in their innovation process through the PIA, where experts representing the 3 core pillars of the SIF are offering guidance to the SIPs’ actors through 149 co-creation workshops and webinars as well as through an online support mechanism.

 1. Gain a thorough understanding of perceptions, incentives and barriers of stakeholders to redefining roles and cooperation in the value chain, especially regarding sustainability.